nirmata/custom-scripts/validate-kyverno/README.md

     - jq installed.
     - Promtheus installed with servicemonitor for Kyverno created.
     - Servicemonitor name created for Kyverno
-    - Promtheus svc (IP:PORT)
+    - Promtheus svc (IP:PORT) [NodeIP and NodePort]
     - Metrics server should be installed on the cluster

 __How to get the Prometheus Service__: <br />
-In a typical installation, the Prometheus SVC can be found by running `kubectl get svc -A | grep monitoring-kube-prometheus-prometheus | awk '{ print $4,$6}'`.
+In a typical installation, the Prometheus SVC can be found by running `kubectl get svc -A | grep kube-prometheus-prometheus | awk '{ print $3,$4,$6}'`.
 The SVC name maybe different in your environment so use the command accordingly.
 Please ensure that you can reach Prometheus from the system where you are executing the script

 #### Usage:
 ```
-$./kyverno-healthcheck-baseline-v3.sh <service-monitor-for-kyverno> <Prometheus SVC (IP:PORT)> <KYVERNO_NAMESPACE>
+$./kyverno-healthcheck-baseline-v3.sh <service-monitor-for-kyverno> <Prometheus SVC (NodeIP:NodePort)> <KYVERNO_NAMESPACE>

 Example:
+$ kubectl get svc -A | grep prometheus-kube-prometheus-prometheus | awk '{ print $3,$4,$6}'
+NodePort 172.20.10.35 9090:30098/TCP

-$ ./kyverno-healthcheck-baseline-v3.sh service-monitor-kyverno-service 172.20.10.35:9090 kyverno
+$ ./kyverno-healthcheck-baseline-v3.sh service-monitor-kyverno-service <NodeIP:30098> kyverno
 ```